Film: Men In Black

 - Ask a Stupid Question...K: I don't suppose you know what kind of alien life form leaves a green spectral trail and craves sugar water, do you?

 J: Oh, wait!
 That was on "Final Jeopardy!" last night.
 Damn, Alex said...

 - When asked if he's dealing guns, Jeebs quips that he's openly selling crack, too.
 "But I still work here 'cause I love the hours."

-- After J has been manhandled and then spat on by a humanoid squid baby (in the process of delivering said baby) K asks "Did any of that seem weird to you?"
+- After J has been manhandled by a pregnant disguised squid alien woman in labor and then spat on by her newborn squid baby (in the process of delivering said baby) K asks "Did any of that seem weird to you?"
 J's expression is priceless.